 - Personal accountability

-We ask that you meet with your mentor, mentee or accountability partner monthly over the course of a year and communicate regularly by email, phone or Zoom.
+We ask that you meet with your mentor, mentee or accountability partner monthly over the course of a year and communicate a few times by email, phone or Zoom.
 We will be offering several mentorship events to meet others in the program, including an initial virtual meeting of all the Mentoring Program participants on June 23.
 Finally, we ask that you make this Mentorship Program commitment a priority.

 Questions?
 Contact NSWA board member Michael Bradbury at email@example.com